spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

   * Payment amount
   * Quote data
 3. Zed makes the API call to the Stripe App, including required authorization.
-4. On the Stripe App side, the payment with the given data is persisted, and an API call to Stripe is made to get `ClientSecret` and `PublishableKey` keys.
+4. The payment with the given data is persisted On the Stripe App side.
+5. An API call to Stripe is made to get `ClientSecret` and `PublishableKey` keys.
 5. Stripe returns a JSON response with the following parameters:
   * TransactionId
   * ClientSecret